 Sunglasses should have lenses that block 99 to 100 percent of both UVA and UVB rays, and they need to carry a tag or sticker stating they do.
 Fortunately, you don’t have to pay a lot to get this level of protection.
 “The industry standard is such that even less-expensive sunglasses are made to block this much UV,” says Dr. Monica.
+(You should protect your skin, too—here are the 6 best mineral sunscreens you can get.)
 That means whether you purchase your pair at a department store or drugstore, or in a high-end boutique, your eyes will be safe if you seek out these tags.

 Oversize lenses may be back in fashion, but they’re more then just stylish—they also offer more protection for your eyes and the skin around them.
 Shades that curve or wrap around the sides are even better, because they keep sunlight from sneaking in through the sides.
 It’s also wise to wear a wide-brimmed hat when in the sun, which should stop light from entering into the eye area from above.

 High-end frames won’t offer any more protection than a cheap pair that blocks 100 percent of UV rays, but they may have extras that make your eyes more comfortable when in the sun—and thus make you more prone to wearing them, according to Dr. Monica.
 Polarized lenses, for example, help reduce glare.
 Just make sure they’ve also been treated with UV protection, as some shades are just polarized.
 Blue-blocking glasses, which typically have yellow or orange lenses, make distant objects easier to see and sharpen the contrast in colors, so they’re great for seeing in fog and haze.